 For up to date guidance visit www.gov.uk or NHS 111 online

-The Practice is open 8am - 6pm Monday - Friday during Covid-19.
-On Mondays, Tuesday and Thursdays we hold an early morning staff briefing to ensure our practice team are aware of all recent updates and changes to ensure we keep you and them safe and informed.
+The Practice is open 8am - 6pm Monday - Friday during COVID-19.
+On Mondays and Wednesdays we hold an early morning staff briefing to ensure our practice team are kept up to date to help ensure we keep you and them safe.
 If you need to contact the surgery and the matter is not urgent, please ring from 8:15am on these days.
 Please only visit the surgery in person if you have a booked face to face appointment.
-For your safety and that of our staff, we want to discourage people queuing and waiting.
-Thank you for your patience.
+For all other queries please telephone us or use DoctorLink (see article below).
+Non-urgent matters can be emailed to the practice (see Contact & Feedback).
+We are here for you and wish to keep everyone safe.
+Thank you for your support.

 We are here for you - please do not put off contacting us